-Deborah Keogh and Roanne Dods are co-producers of Small Is Beautiful – an annual conference in Scotland which offers insight, intelligence and ideas for micro-enterprises, which are on the rise across the UK and internationally.
+Deborah Keogh and Roanne Dods are co-producers of Small Is Beautiful – an annual conference in Scotland that offers insight, intelligence and ideas for micro-enterprises, which are on the rise across the UK and internationally.

 They believe this is not a direct consequence of the economic crisis, but that people are making choices to thrive in ways that sustain their relationships to family, community, networks and to the planet.